The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Sub-Riemannian Geometry of Linear Transport

 The IMT problem is an instance of Montgomery's \emph{isoparallel problem} \cite{montgomery1990isoholonomic} expressed in the context of OMT.
 It is equivalent to the problem of finding a geodesic with respect to the OMT sub-Riemannian structure.
-Unlike the general case of the latter however, sub-Riemannian geodesics associated to solutions of the isoparallel problem are never abnormal.
-For a proof of this fact, we refer the reader to \cite[Theorem 1]{montgomery1990isoholonomic}.
-In fact, Proposition \ref{prop:no_abnormal_geodesics} already rules out the existence of nontrivial abnormal geodesics for the OMT sub-Riemannian structure, which implies that solutions to the IMT problem, when they exist, are necessarily projections of normal sub-Riemannian geodesics.